Read our July sky notes to find out what’s in the night sky this month!

 Mercury will only be visible for a short time this month, from about the 22nd onwards, when it reaches it’s greatest elongation west of the Sun.
 It will be difficult to observe, as it only appears very low on the horizon and shortly before sunrise in the north east.
 Mercury reaches its highest point of 12° above the horizon on the 26th, when it is also at dichotomy (half-phase).

 Mars rises in the eastern morning sky, rising higher towards the south as the night goes on.
 Towards the end of the month it will begin to rise around 23:30.
+Its brightness increases through the month, reaching magnitude -1.03 on the 31st.
 Mars is in conjunction with the Moon on the 11th.
 This conjunction will be too wide a field of view for a telescope, but naked eye or binocular observing will result in good views.

 Jupiter will be visible for the whole night until the end of the month, when it begins to set earlier.
-Rising in the south east and moving across the sky towards the south west, now is a good time to look for this gas giant.
-Now is a good time to observe the Galilean satellites with binoculars.
+Rising in the south east and moving across the sky towards the south west, now is a good time to look for this gas giant and to observe the Galilean satellites with binoculars.
 Look out for Jupiter in conjunction with the Moon on the 5th, appearing low in the south eastern morning sky.
 Jupiter will be directly opposite the Sun on the 14th, known as opposition, making it appear at its brightest and highest in the sky, about 16° above the southern horizon.

 Saturn appears near to Juptier in the sky, allowing it to be visible all night long for most of the month.
 It will be in conjunction with the Moon, low in the southern sky, on the morning of the 6th.
 Saturn will be directly opposite the Sun on the 20th, known as opposition, reaching its highest point in the sky of 17° around midnight.